Member | Established: 1977 | Member since 1985

 Although there is no legal mandate to establish a quality assurance (QA) system, the Lesotho Institute of Accountants (LIA), in accordance with the Accountants Act 1977, may take steps as needed to regulate the profession in the public interest.
 Therefore, LIA introduced mandatory practice reviews in 2009 for audit firms that provide audit services to public interest entities.

-Within its own capacity, the LIA outlined a QAR policy that stipulates the details of the inspection process.
-It also has hired technical and legal staff to supervise compliance and disciplinary matters that arise from QA reviews.
-Additionally, LIA has established a Quality Assurance Committee that oversees the review process and members’ implementation of review findings.
-In addition to capacitation from the PAAB reviewers, the LIA participated in a PAFA-led workshop in March 2018 on QA review methodology.
+In addition to previous capacitation from the PAAB reviewers, the LIA participated in a PAFA-led workshop in March 2018 on QA review methodology.
 The institute is seeking to further relationships with PAOs in the southern African region to share common findings and deficiencies and find solutions.

-To support its members with the review procedures, LIA holds annual seminars on ISA and ISQC 1, as well as workshops on SMO 1 and provides updates to reviewed firms on the QA review findings.
-LIA also disseminates information on the QA review process via its website and quarterly newsletter.
+To support its members with the review procedures, LIA holds annual seminars on relevant standards, as well as workshops and has provided updates to reviewed firms on the QA review findings.

 Current Status: Review & Improve